 The question of whether the recession is truly "over" or not sparked plenty of debate.
 But perhaps the more interesting question to ask right now is: What does being in a recession (or not) mean for the average consumer?

 And how does the end of a (potentially very brief) recession impact everyday Australians?

 In a number of ways, the pandemic has made the prospect of owning a home far more achievable and affordable for ordinary Aussies.
-Since the beginning of the year, banks and lenders have slashed mortgage interest rates almost in half – and according to CUA's new Home Sentiment Survey, around 20% of Australians are now in a better position to buy a house, owing to the economic fallout of COVID-19.
+Since the beginning of the year, banks and lenders have slashed mortgage interest rates almost in half – and according to Great Southern Bank's new Home Sentiment Survey, around 20% of Australians are now in a better position to buy a house, owing to the economic fallout of COVID-19.

 "This has led to… 46% of Aussies thinking about buying a property in the next 12 months.
 The government initiatives in place are clearly helping many people overcome some of the roadblocks to achieving the dream [of home ownership], so it was very pleasing to see the recent extension of the First Home Loan Deposit scheme to help an additional 10,000 first home buyers secure newly constructed homes."

 It's important to note that when the economy is in recession, generally this means that banks are less likely to extend credit; are more likely to toughen up their eligibility criteria; and in general, the flow of credit stalls.
 Unfortunately, this happens at a time when people may need it most.